SupplyNetPy in 10 Minutes

 Review Results

 After the simulation, inspect supplychainnet to view performance metrics for the supply chain nodes.
 By default, the simulation log is displayed in the console and saved to a local file named simulation_trace.log, which is located in the same directory as the Python script.
 Each node in the simulation has its own logger, and logging can be enabled or disabled by providing an additional parameter: logging=True or logging=False while creating the node.
-SupplyNetPy uses a global logger referred to as global_logger, which allows to show or hide all logs by calling scm.global_logger.enable_logging() or scm.global_logger.disable_logging().
+SupplyNetPy also exposes a package-level handle scm.global_logger for bulk toggling all simulation logs at once: call scm.global_logger.enable_logging() or scm.global_logger.disable_logging().

 Below is an example of a simulation log generated by this program.
 At the end of the log, supply chain-level performance metrics are calculated and printed.
 These performance measures are computed for each node in the supply chain and include: